Why is this medication prescribed?

 Before receiving bendamustine injection,

 - tell your doctor and pharmacist if you are allergic to bendamustine, any other medications, or any of the ingredients in bendamustine injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: cimetidine (Tagamet); fluoroquinolones such as ciprofloxacin (Cipro), gemifloxacin (Factive), levofloxacin (Levaquin), moxifloxacin (Avelox), norfloxacin (Noroxin), and ofloxacin (Floxin); fluvoxamine (Luvox); omeprazole (Prilosec); and ticlopidine (Ticlid).
+Be sure to mention any of the following: ciprofloxacin (Cipro), fluvoxamine (Luvox, and omeprazole (Prilosec).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may interact with bendamustine, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
 You or your partner should not become pregnant while you are receiving bendamustine injection.
 You should use birth control to prevent pregnancy in yourself or your partner during your treatment with bendamustine injection and for 3 months afterwards.
 Talk to your doctor about birth control methods that will work for you.
 If you or your partner becomes pregnant while receiving bendamustine injection, call your doctor.
 Bendamustine injection can harm the fetus.